noborilab/bfqutils/README.md

 1. Detect and trim polyG tails (`-g`).
 Failure to remove these can lead to bfqmerge thinking that sufficiently long stretches of Gs found in both reads of a pair are the overlapping parts of the reads.

+2. Detect and trim low quality bases from the 3' end of the reads (`-t`, `-w`).
+Again, this helps reduce the possibility of false positive alignments between incorrect read segments, especially when expecting short inserts.

-2. Find the best overlap, depending on user settings (`-o`, `-d`, `-p`).
+3. Find the best overlap, depending on user settings (`-o`, `-d`, `-p`).

-3. If no overlap is found, discard the reads.
+4. If no overlap is found, discard the reads.
 Otherwise, create a new merged read.
 For each overlapping position, the base and quality score is taken from whichever of the two reads has a better score in that position.

-4. Check if the merged read passes quality filters (`-Q`, `-u`, `-n`).
+5. Check if the merged read passes quality filters (`-Q`, `-u`, `-n`).
 If yes, then compress the output if desired (`-z`), then write to `stdout`.

 With the exception of `-o`, all default values are identical to fastp.
 These generally work quite well, though be aware that it is impossible to get read merging right 100% of the time.
 False positive merging events and false negative read discards will almost always occur for any combination of settings given a sufficiently diverse set of reads.